 The wastewater generated from residences at Port of the Islands is collected in gravity sewers, but due to the flat terrain, must then be collected by wet wells for lift stations (pumping stations) which then pump the wastewater to the wastewater treatment plant.
 There currently are a total of eight lift stations at Port of the Islands.
 As is typical for mechanical and electronic equipment which must operate 24 hours a day, 365 days per year, they require ongoing maintenance and periodically require equipment replacement/modernization.

 As part of the modernization program, the CID implemented a phased program to upgrade the electrical service and control panels at these lift stations.
 This provides an upgrade in reliability of service for the community allowing the wastewater operator to monitor these lift stations remotely at any time and be notified through computer and cell phone technology when immediate attention may be needed.

-The CID maintains all roads, storm drains, and road right-of-ways including US-41 within the District.
+The CID maintains all roads, most storm drains, and road right-of-ways including US-41 within the District.
 Most of the streets in the District were resurfaced within the past ten years, with the exception of Union Road which has been delayed until after the development of the northern portion of Port of the Islands is substantially complete.
-The CID is the owner of the property located north of Orchid Cove, with the exception of the North Hotel which is owned by Collier County.
+The CID is the owner of the property located north of Orchid Cove, with the exception of the recently demolished North Hotel, which is owned by Collier County.
 The CID recognizes the need to provide access to the Gun Club and the District’s water and wastewater treatment plant.
 As a result, the CID continues to provide ongoing maintenance (grading) of the gravel portion of Union Road as well as patching of the asphalt pavement as necessary.
 The most recent maintenance was performed in early 2015.